 - 2. In accordance with the Officer Professional Development System (OPDS), the NSP is offered during Developmental Period 4 (DP4), the Advanced Officer Developmental Period.
 The NSP is designed to educate and to prepare military officers and other national security leaders for strategic-level leadership and staff positions in complex joint, inter-agency, and multinational settings.
+The NSP is conducted through a collection of courses that build on key concepts and weave "golden threads" from one course to the next.
+Thus the programme objectives and outcomes are not tied solely to the individual courses, but to the overall programme.
+The build and flow of the courses contribute directly to the level of education received over the course of the programme.
 Emphasis is placed on the following programme goals: - a.
 N1 Institutional Leadership, Strategic Command, and Strategic Resource Management.
 The aim of Programme Goal N1 is to further develop the participants' ability to evaluate and apply the principles of command, leadership, and management at the strategic level in leading the institutions of defence and national security, and to evaluate institutional policies and decision-making constraints and dynamics in the generation, employment, and sustainment of a national capacity to meet Canada's security needs.

-N101 (Learning Outcomes) Institutional Leadership.
-At the end of the relevant NSP courses, participants will have examined the concepts, theories, and techniques of executive leadership; analyzed their effective application at the strategic and institutional levels; and conducted self-assessment feedback to enhance their personal leadership styles.
-N101a (Learning Objective) Apply theories and concepts of executive leadership and systems thinking.
+N101 (Learning Outcomes) I INTER THEIR ETTECTIVE ANNITCATION AT THE CITATERIC AND INCITIIITIONAL LEVELS.
+AND CON- N101a (Learning Objective) Apply theories and concepts of executive leadership and systems thinking.
 N101b Apply doctrine and practical experience of leadership at the strategic level.
-N101c Examine leadership in the context of the political, societal, and international environment in order to position the institution for success.
+N101c Examine leadership in the context of the political, societal, and internat ronment in order to position the institution for success.
 N101d Examine the role of leadership and professional stewardship in achieving internal institutional alignment in order to adapt to external changes and to achieve internal effectiveness.